Vishnu9060/impact-of-mental-health-on-work/README.md

 # impact-of-mental-health-on-work
-his project aims to predict mental health conditions in employees based on a dataset related to the impact of remote work.
+this project aims to predict mental health conditions in employees based on a dataset related to the impact of remote work.
 The project involves building machine learning models to analyze features like workload, stress levels, and work-life balance to make predictions.